utiasDSL/upright/README.md

 * `upright_sim`: (PyBullet) simulation environments for balancing objects.

 ## Setup and Installation

+The code is designed to run on ROS Noetic under Ubuntu 20.04.
+For experiments on real hardware, it is highly recommended to use a real-time system like Linux with the PREEMPT_RT patch.

 Install eigenpy (a Pinocchio dependency) from apt:
 ```